The Shining (film): Plot

-In a photograph in the hotel hallway, Jack is pictured standing amidst a crowd of party revelers from July 4, 1921.
+In the film's last shot, a photograph in the hotel hallway pictures Jack standing amidst a crowd of party revelers from July 4, 1921.

 Cast

 In the European cut, all of the scenes involving Jackson and Burton were removed but the credits remained unchanged.
 Dennen is on-screen in all versions of the film, albeit to a limited degree (and with no dialogue) in the European cut.

-The actresses who played the ghosts of the murdered Grady daughters, Lisa and Louise Burns, are identical twins; however, the characters in the book and film script are merely sisters, not twins.
-In the film's dialogue, Ullman says he thinks they were "about eight and ten".
+The actresses who played the ghosts of the murdered Grady daughters, Lisa and Louise Burns, are identical twins.
+The characters in the book and film script are sisters, but not twins.
+In the film's dialogue, Ullman says that he thinks that they were "about eight and ten".
 Nonetheless, they are frequently referred to in discussions about the film as "the Grady twins".

-The resemblance in the staging of the Grady girls and the "Twins" photograph by Diane Arbus has been noted both by Arbus' biographer, Patricia Bosworth, the Kubrick assistant who cast and coached them, Leon Vitali, and by numerous Kubrick critics.
-Although Kubrick both met Arbus personally and studied photography under her during his time as photographer for Look magazine, Kubrick's widow says he did not deliberately model the Grady girls on Arbus' photograph, in spite of widespread attention to the resemblance.
+There is a resemblance in the staging of the Grady girls and the Identical Twins, Roselle, New Jersey, 1967 photograph by Diane Arbus according to Arbus' biographer, Patricia Bosworth, the Kubrick assistant who cast and coached them, Leon Vitali, and by numerous Kubrick critics.
+Kubrick both met Arbus personally and studied photography under her during his time as photographer for Look magazine; Kubrick's widow says he did not deliberately model the Grady girls on Arbus' photograph, in spite of widespread attention to the resemblance.

+Analysis

+Social interpretations

+Film critic Jonathan Romney writes that the film has been interpreted in many ways, including addressing the topics of the crisis in masculinity, sexism, corporate America, and racism.
+"It's tempting to read The Shining as an Oedipal struggle not just between generations but between Jack's culture of the written word and Danny's culture of images", Romney writes, "Jack also uses the written word to more mundane purpose – to sign his 'contract' with the Overlook.
+'I gave my word', ... which we take to mean 'gave his soul' in the ...
+Faustian sense.
+But maybe he means it more literally – by the end ... he has renounced language entirely, pursuing Danny through the maze with an inarticulate animal roar.
+What he has entered into is a conventional business deal that places commercial obligation ... over the unspoken contract of compassion and empathy that he seems to have neglected to sign with his family."